-The consolidated financial statements are presented on a historical cost basis except for derivative instruments which are measured at fair value.
+The consolidated financial statements are presented on a historical cost basis except for certain financial instruments which are measured at fair value.

-These financial statements were approved and authorized for issuance by the Board of Directors of the Company on January 23, 2020.
+These financial statements were approved and authorized for issuance by the Board of Directors of the Company on January 21, 2021.